FXIhub/sucrose-cluster-analysis/README.md

 ### Size and intensity determination for each sucrose nanocluster ###
 For size/intensity determination of each single sucrose particle, the [libspimage](https://github.com/FXIhub/libspimage) library has been used to fit the diffraction pattern of spheres to the data.
 An example tutorial for this sizing procedure is described in this repository:
-[sizing_example.ipynb](sizing_example.ipynb).
+[example.ipynb](example.ipynb).
 This sizing pipeline has been applied to all sucrose events, the output is deposited in [http://cxidb.org/data/119/sizing/](http://cxidb.org/data/119/sizing/).

 ### Error analysis ###
-It should be common practice to calculate the uncertainty for each size/intensity estimate, here is an example of how this can be done: [sizing_error_analysis.ipynb](sizing_error_analysis.ipynb).
+It should be common practice to calculate the uncertainty for each size/intensity estimate, here is an example of how this can be done: [error_analysis.ipynb](error_analysis.ipynb).
 A more detailed description of this approach is given in the supplementary of the publication.